smart-data-models/dataModel.Transportation/FleetVehicleStatus/doc/spec_JA.md

       x-ngsi:
         type: Property
     inRestrictedArea:
-      description: Indicates if the vehicle is known to be in a restricted area at the time of the status update.
+      description: Property.
+Indicates if the vehicle is known to be in a restricted area at the time of the status update.
       type: boolean
       x-ngsi:
         type: Property
     lastFuellingAmount:
-      description: The level of fuel added to the vehicle at the last fuelling.
+      description: 'Property.
+The level of fuel added to the vehicle at the last fuelling.
 The timestamp element of the attribute should indicate when the vehicle was fuelled.
-Data to be recorded in Litres
+Data to be recorded in Litres.
+Units:''litres'''
       type: number
       x-ngsi:
         type: Property